glromeo/esbuild-sass-plugin/README.md

 * pre-compiling (to add **global resources** to the sass files)

 ### Breaking Changes
 * `type` has been simplified and now accepts only a string.
 If you need different types in a project you can use more than one instance of the plugin.
 You can have a look at the **exclude** fixture for an example_ where **lit CSS** and **CSS modules** are both used in the same app
-* The support for [node-sass](https://github.com/sass/node-sass) has been removed from the 2.x branch and for good.
+* The support for [node-sass](https://github.com/sass/node-sass) has been removed and for good.
   Sadly, node-sass is at a dead end and so it's 1.x.
 I don't exclude updates or fixes on it but it's down in the list of my priorities.